brunoNetId/rhods-transfer-learning/camel/edge-feeder/Readme.txt

 You should have already the following resources ready:

- - Minio deployed with a 'data' bucket
+ - Minio deployed with a 'edge1-data' bucket
- - Camel service 'demo' deployed and a route available.
+ - Camel service 'feeder' deployed and a route available.
  - ZIP file (training data) 'data.zip'.

 To push the training data, execute with curl the following command: